verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Why adults randomly stare at walls
 - [ ] You say that as if you were expecting me to defend [whatever]
 - [ ] In my defense, I was left unsupervised.
 - [ ] I will John wick your family tree.
-I will shit in your pants.
+I will shit in your socks.
+- [ ] Bura nahi hu.
+Buss apko achha nahi lagta.